Diabetes

 Pensacola, FL 32501

 Diabetes has many risk factors, including age, weight, family history, blood pressure, cholesterol levels, physical activity, and gestational diabetes.
-Some ethnic groups, like African Americans, Hispanic/Latino Americans, American Indians, some Asian Americans, and Pacific Islanders, have a higher risk.
 It's important to be aware of these risks and take steps to minimize them.
-This includes eating well, maintaining a healthy weight, being physically active, and seeing your healthcare provider regularly.
+This includes eating well, maintaining a healthy weight, being physically active, and seeing your health care provider regularly.

 Types of Diabetes